-Neil Young and Jack White fans can check out a video made of the iconic pairs' guest appearance May 12 on "The Tonight Show starring Jimmy Fallon."
-The legendary Canuck singer-songwriter and ex-White Stripes frontman teamed to demonstrate how Young's latest studio album, "A Letter Home "was produced.
+Neil Young and Jack White fans can check out a video made of the iconic pairs' guest appearance May 12 on "The Tonight Show starring Jimmy Fallon".
+The legendary Canuck singer-songwriter and ex-White Stripes frontman teamed up to demonstrate how Young's latest studio album, A Letter Home, was produced.

 The ancient recording process allows users to record a song direct-to-vinyl so that they can leave with a finished record of their performance.
 The show ended with Young, White and Fallon playing back the vinyl recording of the finished product.
 Along with "Crazy," Young also recorded a web-exclusive video performance in the booth of Ivory Joe Hunter’s “Since I Met You Baby.”
 Fans can check out the footage at "The Tonight Show's" official YouTube page.

-Released on vinyl format on April 18, "A Letter Home," contains 10-covers of songs by a range of artists, including: Phil Ochs, Bob Dylan, Bert Jansch, Gordon Lightfoot, Tim Hardin and many others.
+Released on vinyl format on Apr.
+18, A Letter Home, contains 10-covers of songs by a range of artists, including: Phil Ochs, Bob Dylan, Bert Jansch, Gordon Lightfoot, Tim Hardin and many others.
 In a statement on the Third Man website, the album was described as:

 Young recently details for a deluxe boxset release of the album.
 The upcoming limited edition set will include a CD, a download card, a making-of DVD, seven 6-inch clear vinyl discs and two 12-inch vinyl LPs.
 The boxset will be released on May 27 through Third Man and Reprise Records.
-Fans can preorder the set at NeilYoung.com.